Move to Oklahoma » Regions » Southeast Oklahoma

 Poteau

 Southeast Oklahoma’s restaurant scene is a blend of Southern charm and local flavor.
 Eat one of the New York Times’ best chicken fried steaks at Reba’s Place, savor pickle-brined brisket at Phat Tabb’s BBQ in Idabel, or dive into fresh seafood at Captain John’s in McAlester.
-For a quick lunch, check out the Old Ice House in Durant, and book a table at Pete’s Place in Krebs for authentic Italian fare.
+For a quick lunch, check out the Old Ice House in Durant, and every Oklahoman must chow down on Pete’s Place spaghetti at least once.

 Reba's Place